Colposcopy and Treatment Forms

-What do the changes mean for Healthcare providers?
+What do the changes mean for healthcare providers?

 How can I get across the changes?

-Ordering the new Cervical Screening Test
+Ordering the Cervical Screening Test

-The new screening pathway
+The screening pathway

 The National Cancer Screening Register Rules 2017

-More Information for Healthcare providers
+More Information for healthcare providers

 Why has the program changed?Australia’s National Cervical Screening Program (NCSP) was revised on 1 December 2017 based on recommendations by the Medical Services Advisory Committee (MSAC).
 The National Cervical Screening Program: Guidelines for the management of screen-detected abnormalities, screening in specific populations and investigation of abnormal vaginal bleeding (2016 Guidelines) have been updated to reflect the recommendations.